Olivia Putman: Landscape architecture (1994-2006)

 In 1994, she created temporary gardens combining art and agriculture with Jean-Paul Ganem.
 At this stage, Olivia was an active artist and started studying landscape management.

 In 1997, Olivia Putman started as a freelancer and flew to Japan to design her first private garden.
 Public acknowledgement of her talent only took a few years.
 Her work for Parfums Caron was awarded the Dream Garden Prize at the Garden Festival of Saint-Cloud in 2000 and she also designed a private garden for Marc Jacobs in Paris.

 Studio Putman, from mother to daughter (since 2007)

 In 2007, Olivia Putman agrees to take the art direction of the Andrée Putman's agency, a long-standing desire of the founder.
 The Andrée Putman agency becomes "Studio Putman."
 Olivia Putman keeps a taste for challenging adventures that combine pleasure and innovation, and that articulate creative ideals with concrete reality.

-Olivia Putman embraces a free and generous approach: she imagines luxurious hotels, offices and private residencies always trying to combine comfort and elegance of lines with a rigorous functionality.
-She designs high-end furniture manufactured with some of the best French craftsmen.
-She wins the “Best Design” prize in Los Angeles, in 2015, for her Métamorphoses tap collection.
-She also imagines sets for exhibitions and works with Lalique, Nina Ricci or Herzog et de Meuron.
+Putman's design practice spans luxury hotels, offices, and private residences, with an emphasis on balancing aesthetic refinement with functional considerations.
+She has also designed high-end furniture produced in collaboration with French craftsmen.
+In 2015, she was awarded the "Best Design" prize in Los Angeles for her Métamorphoses tap collection.
+Her work additionally includes set design for exhibitions, with collaborations alongside brands and studios such as Lalique, Nina Ricci, and Herzog & de Meuron.